OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/backtracking/bounds_enforce.rst

 remaining values are kept at the Newton-stepped point.
 Further backtracking only occurs in the direction of the non-violating variables, so that it will move along the wall.

-Note: when using the `BoundsEnforceLS` line search, the `scalar` and `wall` methods are exactly the same because no further backtracking is performed.
+Note: when using BoundsEnforceLS linesearch, the `scalar` and `wall` methods are exactly the same because no further backtracking is performed.

 .. image:: BT3.jpg